davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 days per month with high dewpoint by city
 * OpenMeteoEDA_202306_v006 days per month with low dewpoint by city

+### Expansions week of 29-SEP-2025
+* OpenMeteoEDA_202306_v006 proportion of days per month with high dewpoint by city